syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Context-Menu.md

 ### Built-in context menu

-The Essential Diagram of Windows Forms provides built-in context menu support to the Diagram.
+The Essential® Diagram of Windows Forms provides built-in context menu support to the Diagram.

 All available tools for the Diagram control such as File options, Edit options, Action options, Layout, Connectors, and Shapes are listed in the built-in context menu.